MassCoin-org/pcloc/README.md

 # pcloc
-Software we use at MassCoin to count the lines of code of our projects.
+Used to count lines of code in a directory.